charlyhayoz/tablefootball_score/README.md

 6. Generate symlink from assets to the public folder : `./vendor/bin/sail artisan storage:link`
 7. Cache the .env file : `./vendor/bin/sail artisan config:cache`
 8. Create the database structure and populate it with data : `./vendor/bin/sail artisan migrate:fresh --seed`
-9. You can now access the whole application on your [localhost](http://localhost)
+9. You can now access the whole application on your [localhost](http://localhost) as the frontend is prebuilded

 #### (Front-end)

-The front-end is already builded in the public directory.
+In case, if you want to execute the frontend in standalone

 1. Change the directory : `cd frontend`
 2. Install the Ionic CLI globally with : `npm install -g @ionic/cli`